linode/docs/docs/guides/applications/big-data/an-introduction-to-apache-kafka/index.md

 1. **Highly Reliable:** Kafka can handle high volume data flow from multiple producers (who write to Kafka) and to multiple consumers (who poll Kafka for data to read).

-1. **Durability:** Kafka stores events in a simple log format and hence the data is durable and retention policies are easy to implement.
+1. **Durability:** Kafka stores events in a simple log format and hence, the data is durable and retention policies are easy to implement.
 You can deploy Kafka on virtual machines, bare metal, and in the cloud.

-1. **Scalability:** Without any system downtime, you can easily add or upgrade nodes.
-For extra reliability.
+1. **Scalability:** Without any system downtime, you can easily add or upgrade nodes for extra reliability.

 1. **Message Broker Capabilities:** You can organize several Kafka message brokers into a fault-tolerant cluster and replicate data between them.

 1. **Consumer Friendly:** Kafka can integrate well with many programming languages including Java (the native language of Kafka), Go, C++, Python, and REST APIs which are useful for testing and prototyping.

-Kafka provides applications such as *Kafka Connect* (for integrating external components) and *Kafka Stream* (for stream processing), as well as security and access policies.
+Kafka provides applications such as [*Kafka Connect*](https://kafka.apache.org/documentation/#connect) (for integrating external components) and [*Kafka Streams*](https://kafka.apache.org/28/documentation/streams/) (for stream processing), as well as security and access policies.
 Many vendors have jumped in with third-party extensions for legacy systems, and Kafka provides many APIs for both producers and consumers to use.
 However, solid programming skills are required to develop a complex Kafka application.

 ## Use Cases for Apache Kafka